-React to the pupil only as far as is necessary for you to establish whether or not you need to refer this matter, but don't interrogate for full details.
+React to the student only as far as is necessary for you to establish whether or not you need to refer this matter, but do not interrogate for full details.

-Don't ask leading questions - keep to open questions e.g. 'is there anything else you want to say?'
+Don't ask leading questions - keep to open questions e.g. 'Is there anything else you want to say?'